Lucky (Britney Spears song): Chart performance

-In the United States, "Lucky" peaked at number 23 on the Billboard Hot 100 and number 9 on the Top 40 Mainstream chart.
+In the United States, "Lucky" peaked at number 23 on the Billboard Hot 100 and number nine on the Top 40 Mainstream chart.
 It also peaked at number 39 on the Hot Dance Music/Maxi-Singles Sales component chart, and number 14 on Rhythmic Top 40.
+In October 2023, the song was certified platinum by the Recording Industry Association of America (RIAA), for surpassing one million units sold.

-"Lucky" also achieved commercial success worldwide, reaching number 1 in Austria, Europe, Sweden and Switzerland, while reaching the top 10 in several European countries.
-On the week of August 28, 2000, "Lucky" debuted at number 5 in the Official Charts Company from the United Kingdom, falling to number 6 in the following week.
+"Lucky" also achieved commercial success worldwide, reaching number one in Austria, Europe, Sweden and Switzerland, while reaching the top ten in several European countries.
+On the week of August 28, 2000, "Lucky" debuted at number five on the UK Singles Chart, falling to number six in the following week.
 According to the Official Charts Company, it is her tenth best-selling single in the country, having sold over 225,000 copies there.
-In Australia, the song peaked at number 3, and was later certified platinum by the Australian Recording Industry Association (ARIA), for shipments of more than 70,000 units of the single.
-In Germany, the song reached number 1 on the Media Control Charts, being certified gold by the Bundesverband Musikindustrie (BVMI) for shipping over 250,000 units of the single.
+As of June 2024, "Lucky" was certified gold in the United Kingdom, for exceeding 400,000 units sold.
+In Australia, the song peaked at number three, and was later certified platinum by the Australian Recording Industry Association (ARIA), for shipments of more than 70,000 units of the single.
+In Germany, the song reached number one on the Media Control Charts, being certified gold by the Bundesverband Musikindustrie (BVMI) for shipping over 250,000 units of the single.